cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Suites for SECP256K1 {#suites-secp256k1}

+The suites SECP256K1-SHA256-SVDW-RO and SECP256K1-SHA256-SVDW-NU
-This section defines ciphersuites for SECP256K1 {{SEC2}}.
+are defined for the SECP256K1 elliptic curve {{SEC2}}.
-These suites share the common parameters listed below.
+These suites share the following parameters:

-1. Suite ID: SECP256K1-SHA256-SVDW-ROM
-   - RO: True

-2. Suite ID: SECP256K1-SHA256-SVDW-ENC
-   - RO: False

-The common parameters for the above suites are:

 - E: y^2 = x^3 + 7
 - p: 2^256 - 2^32 - 2^9 - 2^8 - 2^7 - 2^6 - 2^4 - 1